Sindurav/CodingInterviews/Orchestrade Financial Systems Software Engineer/README.md

 ### 2. Is the String Duplicate?
 - Write a function to see if there is any duplicate character in the string.
+- The string will contain only ascii characters.
 - The function should have a time complexity of O(n) and space complexity of O(1).